Suprafen/Suprafen/README.md

 ### Hi, I'm Ivan!

-I'm an iOS Software Engineer
+I'm an iOS Software Engineer.
+Currently working on a new fitness app.

 A few useful links: